Azure/iotedge/kubernetes/doc/create-options.md

 # Kubernetes createOptions Extensions

-IoT Edge on Kubernetes supports several experimental features to allow a user to assign additional parameters to pods that represents IoT Edge Modules.
+IoT Edge on Kubernetes supports several experimental features to allow a user to assign additional parameters to containers that represents IoT Edge Modules.

 ## Experimental features